 Objectives: Students will create a spreadsheet from scratch that quantitatively calculates the trajectory of a projectile and then answer questions that will allow them to model a wide variety of projectiles experiencing drag force.

-Activity: Taken from "Acid Base Titration" (Chemistry) click to follow: Video Demonstration
+Activity: Taken from "Titration Simulation" (Chemistry) click to view: Video Demonstration

-Description: This graph is produced by students simulating titration of an acid with a base of known concentration using logical and problem solving functions on a spreadsheet.
+Description: This graph is produced by students simulating titration of an acid with a base of known concentration.
+The students can adjust the volume increment and add 3000 volume increments of known/unknown acid/base to an unknown/known base/acid.

-Objectives: The students will simulate titration, perform titration calculations by solving problems with spreadsheet functions (goal seek), and explain why students often over titrate in a lab due by quantitatively observing the small volume required for neutralization.
+Objectives: The students will simulate titration, perform titration calculations by solving problems with spreadsheet functions (goal seek), observing the pH change quickly close to neutralization even with very small (0.001 ml) volume increments.

 Activity: Taken from "Population Growth 2*" (Predator Prey Simulation) (Biology)

-Description: This is a graph of the populations of predator and prey populations approaching equilibrium numbers as their linked populations cycle based on their interdependence.
+Description: This is a graph of the linked populations of predator (dingoes) and prey (rabbits) approaching equilibrium in a given ecosystem.
+Their numbers cycle based on their interdependence.
 Content Area: Ecology, Population Dynamics

 Objectives: The students will observe the dynamics of a predator and prey species and conditions that lead to extinction by constructing a mathematical model of their populations and graphing them verses time on spreadsheet.
-The students will alter variables such as initial populations, predator benefit, prey fatality probability, logistic competition factors, minimum viable populations.
+The students will study variables including: initial population(s), predator benefit, prey fatality probability, logistic competition factors, minimum viable populations.

 * Serves as a follow-up to "Population Growth 1" which compares Ideal and Logistic Models.